 One of our favorite traditions is a Christmas Book Advent Calendar.
 It’s simple, fun, affordable and purposeful.
 What’s not to love?!

 This is a fun tradition as children get to tear open the wrapping paper every day leading up to Christmas.
-They get to release some of the gift receiving anticipation.
+They get to release some of the anticipation around gift-receiving.
 It also provides some fun, cozy time as a family each day.

 This tradition is also affordable: you can just start with a few books and build your family Christmas book library each year.
 You can grab cheap wrapping paper and tape for $1 at the Dollar Store.

-Check out how to create a Christmas Book Advent Calendar, grab same free printable tags, and check out my family’s favorite Christmas books.
+Check out how to create a Christmas Book Advent Calendar, grab some free printable tags, and check out my family’s favorite Christmas books.

 Disclosure: This post may contain affiliate links; read more here.